 Current students over the age of 18 are eligible for internships, and preference will be given to students in museum studies, the arts, arts administration, humanities and related fields.
 The Museum of Contemporary Art Detroit provides equal opportunity to its applicants.
 When making your arrangements, please keep in mind that internships are unpaid.
 At this time MOCAD is unable to offer visa or immigration assistance to international students seeking an internship.
 It is recommended that interns have a personal laptop they can use during their internship

-There are two internship sessions and two application deadlines per year.
-Departments will work with individual interns to determine specific start and end dates roughly matching the dates listed below.
+Museum Department Heads will work with individual interns to determine specific start and end dates, roughly matching the listed start date.
 Interns must be able to commit to a regular schedule with a minimum of 14 hours per week, which they will determine with their department supervisor.

-Unfortunately, at this time we are not able to offer financial compensation for internships.
+Unfortunately, at this time, MOCAD is not able to offer financial compensation for internships.
 We hope to be able to adjust that in the future!
 To the extent of our ability, we will assist you in receiving school credit.
 Please check with your university about how to make arrangements for receiving credit.

-Please do not call to check on the status of your application.
+Please do not call the Museum to check on the status of your application.